Stuart David: Belle and Sebastian

 David made four albums with Belle and Sebastian (Tigermilk, If You're Feeling Sinister, The Boy With The Arab Strap, and Fold Your Hands Child, You Walk Like a Peasant) and a series of four EPs (Dog on Wheels, Lazy Line Painter Jane, 3..
 6..
 9..
 Seconds of Light, and This Is Just a Modern Rock Song).
 His main role throughout his period with the band was bass player, although he also performed electric and acoustic guitar, as well as piano and vocals on a number of tracks.
 He was responsible for establishing the band's initial web presence, building their first website in 1996, and he wrote the songs "Winter Wooskie", "A Space Boy Dream", "Paper Boat" and "A Century of Elvis".
 He also published two books documenting the band's early days: Ink Polaroids: Of Belle and Sebastian and Little Ink Movies: Of Belle and Sebastian in New York.
 He left Belle and Sebastian in 2000 to concentrate on his novels and the band Looper.

 Looper

-Looper initially began as a side-project to Belle and Sebastian, a place for David to further explore the spoken-word style he had developed in the songs "A Century of Elvis" and "A Spaceboy Dream".
+Looper initially began as a side-project to Belle and Sebastian, a place for David to further explore the spoken-word style he had developed in the songs "A Century of Elvis" and "A Space Boy Dream".
 The first Looper release was on Subpop in 1998, a 7" vinyl containing two spoken word songs, "Impossible Things" and "Spaceboy Dream #3".
-To date, David has recorded four albums with Looper – Up A Tree (Subpop, 1999), The Geometrid (Subpop, 2000), The Snare (Mute, 2002) and Offgrid:Offline (Mute, 2015) – and a series of three EPs, all of which mixed the original spoken-word style with more conventional pop songs and instrumentals.
-Mute released the entire back catalogue of Looper's recordings as a five CD boxset in 2015, entitled These Things.
+To date, David has recorded six albums with Looper – Up A Tree (Subpop, 1999), The Geometrid (Subpop, 2000), The Snare (Mute, 2002), Offgrid:Offline (Mute, 2015), Quiet and Small (Mute, 2018), A Luminous Place (Mute, 2023) – and a series of three EPs, all of which mixed the original spoken-word style with more conventional pop songs and instrumentals.
+Mute released the entire back catalogue of Looper's recordings as a five CD boxset in 2015, entitled These Things, and a 25th Anniversary edition of Looper's debut album Up A Tree on vinyl and CD in 2024.